smee-dee/inherited_dsl/README.md

 inherited_dsl
 =============

-This is a little experiment, how to implement a DSL through a class macro, that supports inheritance.
+This is a little experiment, how to implement a DSL through a class macro that supports inheritance.

 The Problem:
 ====